 In Texas, only a person younger than 21 years old can be charged with DUI.
 DWI charges are issued to anyone over the age of 21 with a .08% concentration of alcohol in their bloodstream.

-The legal limit for driving after consuming alcohol is a blood alcohol content of .08% or less.
+According to DWI laws, the legal limit for driving after consuming alcohol is a blood alcohol content of .08% or less.
 However, a person under 21 can be charged with a DUI for drinking any amount of alcohol at all, even if they are below the legal limit.

 If you’ve been charged with a DUI, our DUI lawyer is available to meet with you and discuss your case anytime.
+We’ll offer professional legal advice and discuss representing you as your criminal defense team.

 A first DWI offense in Texas is a Class B Misdemeanor, which is punishable by up to 180 days in jail and a fine not to exceed $2,000.00.